Lilian-yoli/Appworks-School-Personal-Project/README.md

 #### Real-time notification-sending mechanism

 ![image](https://github.com/Lilian-yoli/Co-Car/blob/main/notification.gif)
-* After sending the notification, they will receive it immediately.
+* After sending the notification, users will receive it immediately.
-* Users can choose to accept and refuse the invitation.
+* Users can choose to accept and refuse the invitation, and the result will notify back to the sender.

 Real-time chatting room for users to check details with each other.